5 Health Benefits of Spirituality

 Want to be healthier and happier?
-Find your spiritual center.
+Finding your spiritual center can help.

 There is no single definition for spirituality, nor is there a single way to practice it.
 Some experts describe it as a belief in something bigger than yourself.
 But spirituality means different things to different people, and even those meanings can change over time.

-Regardless of how you define or practice it—whether with, say, meditation, prayer, or yoga—the benefits of spirituality can include major health improvements.
-Studies suggest spirituality and prayer are beneficial to mental and physical health and may even add years to your life.
-Learn more about the benefits of spiritual wellness.
+Regardless of how you define or practice it—whether with, say, meditation, prayer, or yoga—the perks of spirituality can include major health improvements.
+Studies suggest spirituality and prayer can boost mental and physical health and may even add years to your life.
+With that in mind, here are five potential benefits of spiritual wellness.

 Quell stress